wscnd/react-query-essentials/README.md

 It has some divergencies from the original code, as it used `react-query@2` and I'm using `react-query@3^`.

+Most differences are covered by their [docs](https://react-query.tanstack.com/guides/migrating-to-react-query-3) and pretty straightforward.

-Commits are references to the course outline.
+Commits are references to the course outline. <strike>(I should've used branches instead)</strike>

 Course is [here](https://learn.tanstack.com/p/react-query-essentials).